marcoonroad/twostep/README.md

 The authentication of 2-step verification needs prior known and shared secret between the client and server.
-If no secret was send before, you can generate this Base-32 secret
+If no secret was sent before, you can generate this Base-32 secret
 with:

 ```ocaml